 BGV8 Vs. BGV16

 BGV16 has the same design as BGV8.
-It is amateur competition gloves which were used over 3-4 years by great Muay Thai fighters.
-There are quite a few videos which fighters use this pair during tournaments.
+It is amateur competition gloves that were used over 3-4 years by great Muay Thai fighters.
+There are quite a few videos in which fighters use this pair during tournaments.
 If you want to see how BGV8 looks, you can just do a quick research.

 So using a design, which already works just fine, is a “safe” choice as it performs well.

 As I stated above in the protection section, the wrist support is not excellent and I am not particularly a fan of matte colors.
 It has a standard Fairtex break-in period which lasts a couple of weeks.
 And I know that some people may not like punching with a glove which has soft padding but it can be positive for some people as well depending on your choice.

 Other than these, it does not have any negative sides.

 It is not tapered as BGV6 and it does not have vibrant colors like other Fairtex series.
 In my opinion, they should make some improvements in the looks department like adding some colors, however, some people just love the matte looks of the gloves.

 Fairtex BGV16 is handmade in Thailand.
 The stitchings are solid and the glove has a certain cool look.